kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 TreeView.sh --haps chr2.haps --sample chr2.sample --anc popsize.anc --mut popsize.mut --poplabels 60_inds.txt --years_per_gen 28 -o tree --bp_of_interest 14000000
 ```

-**Try to view some trees close to each other and far from each other.
-Are close trees the same, why?
-Do trees become more different the further away from each other they are, why?
-How often do individuals from the same population form a single group?
+**Q5: Try to view some trees close to each other and far from each other.
+Are close trees the same, why?**

+**Q6: Do trees become more different the further away from each other they are, why?**

+**Q7: How often do individuals from the same population form a single group?
 What does that tell you about lineage sorting in humans?**